 Shri Shaktikanta Das is retired IAS former Secretary, Department of Revenue and Department of Economic Affairs, Ministry of Finance, Government of India assumed charge as the 25th Governor of the Reserve Bank of India effective December 12, 2018.
-Immediately prior to his current assignment, he was acting as Member, 15th Finance Commission and G20 Sherpa of India.
+Immediately prior to his current assignment, he was acting as a Member, 15th Finance Commission, and G20 Sherpa of India.
 He has represented India in international fora like the IMF, G20, BRICS, SAARC, etc.

 Facts Related to RBI Governors:

 1. Governor of the Reserve Bank of India who worked for the longest time (total of 7 years, 197 days) was Benegal Rama Rao.
 He was the head of RBI from July 1, 1949 to January 14, 1957.

 2. The Governor of the Reserve Bank of India who worked for the shortest time was Amitabh Ghosh.
 He was head of RBI for 20 days from 15 January 1985 to 4 February 1985.

 3. RBI is not a Commercial Bank unlike other banks in the country.

 4. Manmohan Singh is the only Prime Minister who was the Governor of RBI (1982 – 1985).